codingforentrepreneurs/Django-on-Docker/README.md

 # Django on Docker

-This is the reference code for the post [here](https://www.codingforentrepreneurs.com/blog/django-on-docker-a-simple-introduction)
+This repo is for the reference code from [this post](https://www.codingforentrepreneurs.com/blog/django-on-docker-a-simple-introduction).

+Watch the tutorial on [youtube](https://youtu.be/KaSJMDo-aPs).